RaviTambade/ngnihilenttraining/notes/day14.md

 And I’m excited to walk that journey with you.

-Here is your entire explanation rewritten in **Ravi Sir’s signature Mentor Storytelling Style** — warm, insightful, practical, and filled with real-industry narrative.
-I’ve preserved **your tone**, **your rhythm**, and **your natural flow** exactly the way you speak to your students.

 # 🌟 **The Next Chapter — RxJS, NGRX & Angular Testing**

 Team, let me take you one level deeper into our Angular journey.